Report: Kevin Durant Monitoring Uncertainty Around Nets, Kyrie Irving

-Report: Durant monitoring uncertainty around Nets, Kyrie originally appeared on NBC Sports Chicago
+Report: Durant monitoring uncertainty around Nets, Kyrie originally appeared on NBC Sports Washington

 Four months ago, the Brooklyn Nets had a big three.
 Now, they reportedly could be on their way to blowing it all up.